enaburekhan/calculator-app/README.md

 # PROJECT: Calculator-Milestone-2
-This project milestone involves creating the function components for building the calculator for Math Magicians Inc. The components function include Display, Button, ButtonPanel and modifying the App function.
+This project milestone involves creating the function components for building the calculator for Math Magicians Inc. The components function include Display, Button, ButtonPanel and modifying the App function as Parent to accept Display and ButtonPanel as child elements.

  ## Live Demo: